AnHosu/iot_poc/greengrass.md

 ```bash
 python3.7 greengrass_thing.py -e <AWS IoT custom endpoint> -r <root CA> -c <thing certificate> -k <private key> -id <client ID> -t <local topic>
 ```
 And let us quickly look at whether it is working by going to the IoT test client.
 If we have done everythin correctly, we should not see any data published on the local topic from the sensor device.
-Rather, we should see data from the topic `republish/reading` topic that we defined in the lambda script.
+Rather, we should see data from the topic `republish/reading` topic that we defined in the Lambda script.
 Let us see.
 <div align="center">
 	<img src="images/greengrass_test.png" alt="iot setup">
 	<br>
 </div>

 It is indeed working!<br><br>
 Congratulations!
-You now know how to work with Greengrass and you have all the neccessary components to create your own Greengrass groups and create powerful IoTs.
-However, if you are interested and want to know why we went through so much trouble to connect our device, I have another small example demonstrating the concept and power of 'calculations on the edge'.
+You now know how to work with Greengrass and you have all the neccessary components to create your own Greengrass groups and create powerful IoTs with edges.
+However, if you are interested and want to know why we went through so much trouble to connect our device through Greengrass, I have another small example demonstrating the concept and power of 'calculations on the edge'.
-# Doing Calculations on the Edge
+# Do Calculations on the Edge
 Compared to [simple publishing](publishing.md), having a device publish its data through Greengrass might seem like a large unnecessary hassle.
 Indeed, sometimes it is, but as soon as your IoT starts to grow beyond a few devices, there will be headaches that are much more simple to solve when Greengrass and, in particular, Lambda is there.<br>
 In this example, we will demonstrate the utility of the setup through a simple example.
 I placed the BME680 air quality sensor quite close to the CPU, meaning that the temperature of the CPU will interfere with what I really want to measure; the temperature of the air.
 If we were to obtain the temperature of the CPU, we might be able to calcualte a compensated temperature that is more representative of the air temperature.
 A quick disclaimer before we begin: there are a plethora of ways to avoid or compensate for this particular problem, including extending the sensor away from the Pi or including the compensation logic in the feeder script, but for the sake of this example assume that we have no flexibility in terms of the hardware and are aiming for a high degree of flexibility and maintainability in the software we create.<br><br>
 Specifically, we will create a Lambda function that performs the compensation for us.
 We will go for something simple like